😱 Parsing Nightmares

-Lately, I've been diving deep into the world of parser and tokenizers, attempting to rebuild Stata from scratch in JavaScript using Chevrotain.
+Lately, I've been diving deep into the world of parsers and tokenizers, attempting to rebuild Stata from scratch in JavaScript using Chevrotain.
 It's been an exciting yet incredibly frustrating journey, and I've hit a roadblock that has me questioning my life choices.

 The Problem: Context-Sensitive Keywords